The OzFoodNet Working Group

 Description of key outbreak

-There was 1 outbreak of foodborne or suspected foodborne illness reported in the Northern Territory (NT) in this quarter.
-The aetiological agent identified was S. Typhimurium PT 9.
+There were 5 outbreaks of foodborne or suspected foodborne illness reported in Queensland during this quarter.
+The aetiological agents were identified as S. Typhimurium for 2 outbreaks and ciguatoxin for 3 outbreaks.

 Description of key outbreak

-There were 5 outbreaks of foodborne or suspected foodborne illness reported in Queensland (Qld) in this quarter.
-The aetiological agents identified were S. Typhimurium (for 2 outbreaks), and S. Hvittingfoss, S. Virchow PT 8 and norovirus genogroup II (for 1 outbreak each).
+There were 3 outbreaks of foodborne or suspected foodborne illness reported in South Australia during this quarter.
+The aetiological agents were identified as S. Typhimurium in 2 of the outbreaks and monophasic S. Typhimurium in 1 outbreak.

 Description of key outbreak

-There were 5 outbreaks of foodborne or suspected foodborne illness reported in South Australia (SA) in this quarter.
-The aetiological agents identified were S. Typhimurium (for 4 outbreaks) and S. subsp 1 ser 4,5,12:i:- (for 1 outbreak).
+There were 3 outbreaks of foodborne or suspected foodborne illness reported in Victoria during this quarter.
+The aetiological agents were identified as S. Typhimurium for 2 outbreaks and Clostridium perfringens for the remaining outbreak.

 Description of key outbreak